 It seems obvious, doesn’t it?
-The more output power a PMR radio has, the further it will reach in Direct Mode?
+The more output power a TETRA radio has, the further it will reach in Direct Mode?
 But not so, think again.

-In fact, more radio power will not give you a much better range in Direct Mode (DMO).
+In fact, more power will not give you a much better TETRA radio range in Direct Mode (DMO).
 Read on to learn why – and to discover the best way to achieve the best Direct Mode range.

 Let’s first consider two handheld TETRA radios.
 The first transmits at 1.8 Watts output power, which will yield a DMO range of around 1.92 km.
 Now let’s look at a second radio which transmits at 3 Watts.
 How much further will the second radio typically reach in DMO?